hegde-atri/ros2-docker/README.md

 # Windows

-> [!NOTE]
+> [!WARNING]
-> Docker Desktop doesn't support GPU acceleration properly.
+> Windows support is currently experimental.
+GPU acceleration is not supported due to limitations with Docker and our specific setup.
+> Performance may be significantly impacted.

-The instructions here are a bit unclear at the moment due to not being able to test it on everysinglde different type of hardware.
+The instructions here are a bit unclear at the moment due to not being able to test it on different types of hardware.

 ## Setup your shell